goFrendiAsgard/zaruba/docs/core-concepts/project/project-anatomy.md

     configRef: configName           # shared project configs used by this task
     envRef: envName                 # shared project envs used by this task
     autoTerminate: false            # whether this task should be autoterminated or not
-    syncEnv: true                   # whether the environments should be synchronized when running `zaruba please syncEnv` or not
+    syncEnv: true                   # whether you can sync task env or not
-    syncEnvLocation: ''             # location of environment file's directory.
-If not set, `location` will be used
+    syncEnvLocation: ''             # location of environment files.
+If not set, Zaruba will use `location` instead
     saveLog: true                   # wether to save log or not
 ```